jatupan1989/boomjum1989/The-matrix-toolbar.md

 ![Matrix toolbar](https://raw.github.com/gorhill/httpswitchboard/master/doc/img/popupmenu-toolbar-8.png)

-Last button is to bring up more options, which are explained below.
+Last button is to bring up more options, which are explained elsewhere.